Corruptions of Supervised Learning Problems: Typology and Mitigations: Technical Background

-where $h$ is a decision rule chosen in $\mc M (X, Y)$, therefore choosing a probability on $Y$ associated to a point in $X$.\footnote{This is, considering the hypothesis, or decision, as stochastic.
-Several techniques exist to transform a stochastic decision rule into a labeling function, or deterministic one, that assigns a point in $X$ to a label in $Y$.
-For instance, in the binary case one can fix a thresholding parameter.} Its task can be formalized as a risk minimization problem, \ie, finding the optimal action $h \in \mc M (X, Y) $ by considering the \gls*{br} measure
+where $h$ is a decision rule chosen in $\mc H$, therefore choosing a probability on $Y$ associated to a point in $X$. \footnote{This is, considering the hypothesis, or decision, as stochastic.
+Several techniques exist to obtain a deterministic labels from a stochastic decision rule, with different consequences \citep{cotter2019making}.}

-where $\pi_Y$ is a prior distribution on $Y$, $\risk$ indicates the risk, and the notation $\ka_{\rv X}$ stands for the kernel $\ka$ evaluated on the parameter $\rv X$, \eg, $h_{\rv{X}}, E_{\rv{Y}}$ (this subscript notation will be used throughout).\footnote{We underline that the difference between the plain kernel and the subscript kernel, \eg $E$ and $E_{\rv X}$, is caused by the evaluation of a kernel on a random variable, which effectively transforms it into a random variable itself.} Since in applications, one deploys a model with only limited representation capacity, we consider the \defemph{constrained version} of \gls*{br}

-differing from the standard \gls*{br} by being constrained to the minimization set $\mc H$.
-For this case to be well-specified, we need to enforce the condition of at least one of the minima of the unconstrained \gls*{br} to be included in $\mc{H}$.
-For our convenience, we ask the minima considered to be the $h$ \emph{matching} the $F$, the true posterior.

-For some cases, the formulation of learning problem in terms of the experiment can be restrictive; for this reason, we introduce an alternative way of writing $\mc L$ starting from the \emph{posterior kernel} $F: X \karrow Y$.
+For some cases, the formulation of learning problem in terms of the experiment, or loss and model class, can be restrictive; for this reason, we introduce some alternative ways of writing $\mc L$.
 This can be naturally justified by considering the following simple proposition.